Free Lunch for 2022-2023 School Year

 Food Service Collection Policy

 The Westwood Public Schools Food Service Department is a self-funded operation that relies on providing federal and state-reimbursable ("free") lunches to students.
 Meals or snacks that are not federal or state-reimbursable must be paid for by the student or faculty member.
 The School Committee's Food Service Collection Policy is being revised.
 Until then, to access the policy, click here.
-At this time, students are always offered a three component lunch (example: grain, protein, and fruit or vegetable) and are not given alternate meals under any circumstances.
+At this time, students are always offered a three-component lunch (for example grain, protein, and fruit or vegetable) and are not given alternate meals under any circumstances.

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.